QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 Failure Mode 3: The Audit Report That Requires Two Systems and a Weekend

 An auditor — internal, customer, or regulatory — requests a report showing which employees completed training on which version of a specific procedure, with completion dates and assessment scores.
 In a two-system environment, this report does not exist as a native output.
 The quality team exports training completion data from the LMS.
 They export document revision history from the QMS.
-They built a reconciliation spreadsheet that connects the two data sets by employee ID, document number, and effective date.
+They build a reconciliation spreadsheet that connects the two data sets by employee ID, document number, and effective date.
 If the LMS and QMS use different identifiers for the same document, the reconciliation requires manual mapping.

 How the Integration Actually Works